meatnordrink/uplift-blog/_posts/2019-10-10-40-Seconds-Of-Action.md

 permalink: /world-mental-health-day
 ---

-Today marks the 27th observation of World Mental Health Day, first established in 1992 by the[World Federation for Mental Health](https://wfmh.global/) (WFMH).
+Today marks the 27th observation of World Mental Health Day, first established in 1992 by the [World Federation for Mental Health](https://wfmh.global/) (WFMH).
 The initiative aims to bring attention to mental illness and its impact on people’s lives.
 This year, the focus is on suicide prevention.

 Some key statistics about suicide: